curv3d/curv/docs/language/Numbers.rst

   For example, ``0/0`` is an error.
 * An integer is just a number whose fractional part is ``0``.
   ``1`` and ``1.0`` evaluate to the same integer.
+* Because 64 bit floats have a 53 bit mantissa, the largest contiguous range of integers that can be represented exactly is ``-2^53 ..
+2^53``.
+  Integers within this range are printed as integer numerals (without a decimal point).
+Integers outside this range can only be represented approximately, and are printed in scientific notation.

 ``is_num value``
   True if the value is a number, false otherwise.